webpack/webpack-cli/README.md

 ### Utilities

-The project also has several utility packages which are used by other commands
+The project also have several utility packages which are used by other commands

 -   [`utils`](./packages/utils/README.md) - Several utilities used across webpack-cli.
 -   [`generators`](./packages/generators/README.md) - Contains all webpack-cli related yeoman generators.